Pranjal360Agarwal/HouseHive/README.md

 8. Without JWT authentication - one route is done
 9. User Route setup is done
 10. to test the user already registered - send API (POST) again
+11. All the routes have been added
+12. Testing done using JSON data - 1:34:10 done.

 ## Commands used -